cozy/cozy-home/docs/konnector-manifest.md

 Field             | Description
 ------------------|----------------------------------------------------------
-name              | The konnector's name. short_description | Short description of what the konnector do. long_description  | Longer and more complete description of the konnector behaviour.
+changes           | Description of your new version of the konnector or all changes since the last version, this part will be the changelog part of the application page in `cozy-store`/`cozy-collect` (?). fields            | An object containing translations for fields.
+See [Field locales](#field-locales) below. long_description  | Longer and more complete description of the konnector behaviour. name              | The konnector's name. short_description | Short description of what the konnector do. long_description  | Longer and more complete description of the konnector behaviour.